realestate-com-au/intro-to-docker/exercises.md

-# Kata - run a command
+# Exercise: run a command

     $ docker run ubuntu dpkg -l
     $ docker run centos rpm -qa

-# Kata - how much overhead?
+# Exercise: how much overhead?

 Use "time" to measure the overhead of running a command in a container.